cburdine/materials-ml-workshop/_sources/data_types/python_data_types.md

 > 3. For each prime $p < N$, cross off all multiples of $p$ in the large list, starting with $2p$, then $3p$, $4p$, and so on.
 > 4. The remaining numbers from 2 to $N^2$ that have not been crossed off are primes.

-Here is an animaton of this process for the numbers up to $120$ (credit: Wikipedia):
+Here is an animation of this process for the numbers up to $120$ (credit: Wikipedia):

 ![Sieve of Eratosthenes](prime_sieve.gif)